EngrEeshaKhan/AI-Powered_PTA-CTDISR-Compliance-Audit-System/README.md

 - CTDISR compliance audits require cross-referencing dozens of policy/advisory documents against each control, often manually, using search-in-PDF or spreadsheet lookups
 - Locating the right evidence for a given control is time-consuming, inconsistent between auditors, and easy to get wrong (missed documents, outdated policy versions, etc.)
 - There is no single offline-capable tool that unifies document knowledge management, CTDISR control tracking, AI-assisted draft generation, and auditor sign-off in one auditable workflow
-- Existing generic AI tools (ChatGPT, etc.) cannot be used directly for this because the source documents are sensitive/internal and cannot be uploaded to third-party services.
+- Existing generic AI tools (ChatGPT, etc.) cannot be used directly for this because the source documents are sensitive/internal and cannot be uploaded to third-party services

 ## 3. Project Objectives
 - Provide a centralized, offline knowledge base of policies, advisories, CTDISR controls, and asset inventories, organized by category